Arms maker BAE fights for growth after merger shot down

 The warning signs for the maker of Astute nuclear submarines and Challenger tanks are clear.

-Net debt at Europe's biggest arms maker is mounting, and there are ominous signs from the massive U.S. defence market that has powered recent revenues.
+Net debt at Europe's biggest arms maker is mounting, and there are ominous signs from the massive U.S. defense market that has powered recent revenues.

-The fact it considered a merger with Airbus parent EADS, a company in which it sold a stake in 2006 having balked at a full merger several years earlier, showed how wide-ranging BAE's search for a new strategy has become.
+The fact it considered a merger with Airbus parent EADS EAD.PA, a company in which it sold a stake in 2006 having balked at a full merger several years earlier, showed how wide-ranging BAE's search for a new strategy has become.

 "The genie is out of the bottle now and they cannot put it back," one of the top 30 shareholders in BAE told Reuters.